vifeng/TicketToTheMoon/README.md

 # PROJECT : TicketToTheMoon
 ## About The Project
 TicketToTheMoon is a ticket office website.
 Main features are :
-- a back office for venues to operate their shows.
+- tickettothemoon_server : a back office for venues to operate their shows.
-- a front office aimed at the public to buy tickets from.
+- tickettothemoon_client : a front office aimed at the public to buy tickets from.

 ## Build with
 Software stack: